dmaslovskaia/frozen-desserts/comment_from_applicant.md

 2. it should deploy automatically from github using github actions every time the main branch is updated - check
 3. it should run the specs and fail to deploy if the specs fail - check
 4. it should be available from the internet via http or https - check
-5. it should recreate AWS resources if they are destroyed
+5. it should recreate AWS resources if they are destroyed - check (except db)
-6. it should persist data in a database
+6. it should persist data in a database - check